 Dateline: Elounda, Greece

 I was recently in Montenegro and was reminded of the great development boom going on in the country.
-Just a couple years ago I decided to visit one of the new real estate constructions down by the seaside.
+Just a couple of years ago I decided to visit one of the new real estate constructions down by the seaside.
 I wanted to take a look at the sexy buildings all the Russians and other international investors were pouring their money into.